Item Costs and Valuation Methods: To Sell Items with the FIFO Method

 • On the Customers (AR303000) form, the COFFEESHOP (FourStar Coffee & Sweets Shop) customer has been created.

-• On the Stock Items (IN202500) form, the PEARJAM32 stock item has been created and the FIFO valuation method has been assigned to the stock item.
+• On the Stock Items (IN202500) form, the CLEMENTINES stock item has been created and the FIFO valuation method has been assigned to it.

-• On the Receipts (IN301000) form, two receipts have been created as follows:
+• On the Receipts (IN301000) form, the following receipts have been created:

 Process Overview